aishaar/aishaar/README.md

 - **RecipeIt!** – A recipe recommendation and chat-based app using Android Studio (UI-focused).
 - **IT Management System** – A system for managing IT resources, users, and operations.
-- **Titanic Prediction (Ongoing)** – Machine Learning project predicting Titanic passenger survival.
+- **Titanic Survival Prediction (Ongoing)** – Machine Learning project predicting Titanic passenger survival.

 ---